FranzZemen/re-common/ts-src/scope/scope.md

 # Scope

-This section is most relevant to re framework contributors:
+This section is most relevant to re framework contributors.
+Framework users will interact with scopes mostly unknowingly by providing configuration options, custom rule constructs and so on.

 The re framework allows for various definitions to be performed at different hierarchical levels, that can be overriden in other levels.
 This necessitates a concept the framework terms _scope_, which is similar to saying "in what scope are